Schedule free consultation

 Although the Pomodoro is not difficult to understand as a study method, putting it into practice takes a lot of focused work.
 If you concentrate all your attention on those 25-minute-long study intervals, you will see results.
 You will have fewer procrastination periods and develop a study routine that you will follow.

-Once concentrated studying becomes your routine, you will use your learning time more effectively.
-There is no doubt that it will affect your grades and your overall progress.
+Once concentrated studying becomes your routine, you will use learning time more effectively, improving your time management skills.
+That will help you complete your tasks faster, and undoubtedly, it will affect your grades and overall progress.
 If you are unsure if Pomodoro is the right method, consult your assigned tutor and ask them for an opinion.